-Bali is a popular holiday destination and many people have heard of it, but there are people who still ask 'where is Bali?'
 Bali is an island of Indonesia and is situated 8 degrees from the equator, in the Java Sea.
 Bali's location is 4,555 km (2,830 miles) from Australia and is situated between Indonesia's islands of Lombok and Java.
 Bali is a province of Indonesia and is approximately 153km wide and 112km high with a total land area of approximately 5,780 square km (2,231 square miles).
 Denpasar is Bali's largest and capital city and is located in the south of Bali.

 Bali is located to the north of Australia, the south of Malaysia, the south east of Singapore and the south west of Indonesia.
 Bali has a population of approximately 4.22 million with the majority of people following the religion of Balinese Hinduism and the remainder following a mostly Islamic religion although there are also other religions observed on the island including Christianity.
 Bali's main ethnic groups include Balinese, Javanese, Madurese and Baliaga.